 Four years ago my little memoir was released via Resource Publications, an imprint of Wipf & Stock Publishers.
 Four years.
 So much has changed even in these past few years.
 So much because . . . change is inevitable.
 We have to get used to it.Continue reading

 Since that legendary day in 1517 when Martin Luther nailed his 95 theses to the door’s of the Wittenberg church building, the last 500 years have been filled with movements amongst God’s people that have brought change, reformation and transformation amidst churches, cities and nations never to be forgotten.
 It’s not that great stirrings never happened prior to the great Protestant Reformation.
-It’s just that, for the better part of half a millennium, following the breaking away from the state-institutional church of Rome, the church has been perpetually prompted towards reformation and transformation.
+It’s just that, for the better part of half a millennium, following the breaking away from the state-institutionalized church of Rome, God’s people have been perpetually prompted towards reformation and transformation.

 The unfortunate thing is that, when such movements of reformation have stirred over the past 500 years, at times, there has been an extreme amount of persecution against such groups.
-And much of it has been offered by religious folk within the ranks of the church.
-Perhaps that is part of the nature concerning persecution – the religious of the day will always persecute.
+And much of it has been offered by religious leaders within the ranks of the church.
+Perhaps that is part of the nature concerning persecution – the establishment of the day will always persecute.
 Such was the reality as Jesus walked the dusty roads of Judea, Samaria and Galilee.